nmstreethran/kerry-flux-data/README.md

 "2014-12-22 11:47:39.8",761139398,0.5765,-0.9160001,1.22775,760.9031,8.796409,"NAN",12.12582,99.22072,0,11.70769,1.236716
 ```

 The first three datasets are TOB3 (Table Oriented Binary 3) files, while the last one is TOA5 (Table Oriented ASCII 5).
 Binary data can be viewed and converted into other formats using the free [PC400](https://www.campbellsci.eu/pc400) software (Windows only) from Campbell Scientific.

-## Existing standardised data

-Existing standardised data for IE-Kil for the years 2002-2012 can be downloaded from the [European Fluxes Database Cluster](http://www.europe-fluxdata.eu).